 Choosing Courses at the Proper Level

 After you have determined the level of courses that your Yale placement or high school test scores suggest for you, you can still review your placement decisions and, if necessary, modify them, in consultation with the appropriate academic departments at Yale.
 During the course selection period, you will have time to attend some classes on a trial basis.
 If, after submitting your course schedule, you are uncertain about the correctness of your placement, you may still change the level of the course.
-In such a case, consult the instructor and your residential college dean about the steps to take.
+Consult the instructor and your residential college dean about the steps to take in such a case.

 See the section on Acceleration for a detailed description of the use of Advanced Placement test scores in course placement and in the award of acceleration credits.
 Be sure to consult the descriptions of individual departments on this site, as well as the section on Special Programs, Placement, and Preregistration, for more information.
 You should also refer to the departmental program descriptions in the Yale College Programs of Study.